LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Related Work

-\paragraph{Draft-model-free speculative decoding.} This line of research focuses on eliminating the need for a draft model.
-Some existing works \citep{draft_and_verify, layerskip, swift} observe the layer sparsity of LLMs that not all the layers are necessary to predict the next token.
-They propose methods to generate draft tokens with a subset of the layers of target model.
+\paragraph{Draft-model-free speculative decoding.} {This line of research focuses on maximizing drafting efficiency by eliminating the need for a draft model entirely, aiming for universal, zero-cost acceleration.} Some existing works \citep{draft_and_verify, layerskip, swift} observe that the layer sparsity of LLMs means that not all the layers are necessary to predict the next token.
+They propose methods to generate draft tokens with a subset of the layers of the target model.
 However, the number of skipped layers is limited, which affects the overall speedup.
 Recently, retrieval-based SD \citep{rest, pld, lade} has dominated the draft-model-free speculative decoding by retrieving the relevant reference as the draft tokens.
-The relevant reference can be derived from the question and generated tokens, or external database. \textbf{However, there exists two common issues during the retrieval process}: (a) retrieval from the context often fails to find matched draft tokens; (b) retrieval from external database often struggles to find accurate draft tokens.
+The relevant reference can be derived from the question and generated tokens, or an external database. \textbf{However, there exist two common issues during the retrieval process}: (a) retrieval from the context often fails to find matched draft tokens; (b) retrieval from an external database often struggles to find accurate draft tokens.
 These two issues motivate us to develop a more appropriate retrieval-based speculative decoding framework.
+To the best of our knowledge, \method is the first to use a speculated next-next token as an additional retrieval anchor; this mechanism is training-free and complementary to multi-token prediction methods that require trained extra heads.